Jess Dickey (they/them)

 With her green thumb, sustainable mindset, and ongoing pursuit of knowledge, Joy Is excited to join The Wonderforest Nature Preschool.

-Julian Madera (he/they)
+Jules Madera (he/they)

 Ecology & Community Coordinator